Mobile Secret Tricks Android makes up more than 81% of smartphones, but are you aware of all the features and options available on your smartphone?

 5. Mark Messages Read from the Lock-Screen as Read.

-We receive a lot of mails every day.
+We receive a lot of emails every day.
 It might be tough to open all of the messages and mark them as read.
-A short tip is that you may mark messages as read right from the lockscreen.
+A short tip is that you may mark messages as read right from the lock screen.
 This applies to SMS as well as popular messaging applications such as WhatsApp.

 6. For shortcuts, Press and Hold app Icons.

 If you take long routes to do chores, you will undoubtedly create several shortcuts.
 You can get things done quicker by tapping and holding on to icons.
 Each app (depending on the developer) will provide a variety of fast activities that may be really beneficial.
 Press and hold the dialer symbol to add a contact, and tap and hold the chrome icon to start an incognito window fast.
 Instagram provides rapid access to choices such as Camera, New Post, View Activity, and Chats.

 7. Google Assistant can help you find your phone.

 This approach will only work if your Google accounts on your phone and smart speakers are the same.
 Simply say, “Hey Google, where’s my phone?” and your phone will begin to ring.
 This might come in handy if you can’t locate your phone after a party.
 It may have hidden beneath the couch, under the bed, or in another realm.
 Using your Google Assistant, you can simply find it.

 8. Using Google Assistant, check the phone’s battery.

 If you’re about to fall asleep and lack the motivation to check your phone, just ask Google.
 Simply ask Google, “How much battery is on my phone?” and it will reply.